thunderstruck47/exercise02/README.md

 ### Dependencies

-Currently works with a Python 2.7 interpreter with Python 3 version on it's way..
+Currently works with a Python 2.7 interpreter, with Python 3 version on it's way..

 Requires [python-magic](https://github.com/ahupp/python-magic) community module for file type identification (based on libmagic) (should be optional)

 ### Features

-* Basic configuration
+* Speaks (partially) HTTP/0.9, HTTP/1.0 and HTTP/1.1
+* Supports GET, HEAD and POST(ignores parameters) for HTTP/1.0 and HTTP/1.1
-* Serves static files
+* Servers static files only (no WSGI)
+* Basic server configuration via configuration file
-* Persistent, non persistent and single connections
+* Handles persistent, non persistent and single connections
 * Handles concurrent requests via forking
-* Supports HTTP GET, HEAD and POST(works the same as GET; parameters are ignored)
-* Speaks only HTTP/1.0 (for now)

 ### Configuration